- Our library brochure is a handy guide to what you’ll find in the library, what you can access online, and how to borrow and return materials.

 Highlights of your College library:

-- a circulating collection of more than 9,500 books and videos
+- a circulating collection of more than 12,000 books and DVDs

 - several work stations with Internet access